electrode-io/fynpo/packages/fyn/README.md

 - Shows detailed stats of your dependencies.
 - Efficient disk space usage with optional [central storage](#central-storage).
 - Central storage mode is fast (and very fast on Linux) once cache is hot.
+- Install dependencies with a time stamp lock.

 ## General